Daily readings

 Wednesday, June 24, 2026

 Birth of John the Baptist.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationBirth of John the Baptist